-Troubleshooting is divided into two major sections, General and Operational Problems and Error Messages & Warnings.
+Troubleshooting is divided into two major sections, Frequently Asked Questions and Error Messages & Warnings.

-The General and Operational Problems section lists general problems and symptoms that may occur due to some operational problem, especially in loading and running What'sBest! within Excel®.
-You will also find a Frequently Asked Questions section.
+The Frequently Asked Questions and General Operational Problems section lists general problems and symptoms that may occur due to some operational problem, especially in loading and running What's Best! within Excel®.
+This can be reviewed as a Technical Support.

 Error Messages & Warnings is a list of messages that may be encountered in building and solving a model.
 Most of these messages are returned in the WB!
-Status Report.
+Status report.